-The College has developed strategies for managing risk and has embedded a system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation and enable it to respond in a timely and proportionate manner to changing circumstances including those arising from the Covid-19 pandemic.
+The College has developed strategies for managing risk and has embedded a system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation and enable it to respond in a timely and proportionate manner to changing circumstances

-Based on the strategic plan and annual improvement plans, the Executive Management Group (EMG) undertakes a regular review of the risks to which the College is exposed.
+The SLT regularly reviews the risks the College is exposed to.
 The members identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
 The internal controls are implemented and internal audit work and other monitoring throughout the year helps appraise their effectiveness and progress against risk mitigation actions.
-The EMG also considers the impact of the latest government guidance and rules relating to Covid-19 as well as any risks which may arise as a result of new or changed areas of work being undertaken by the College.
+The SLT also considers the impact of the latest government guidance and rules as well as any risks which may arise because of new or changed areas of work being undertaken by the College.

-A risk register is maintained at College level which is formally reviewed at meetings of the EMG.
-The risks are assigned to the most relevant committee of Corporation and reviewed at termly meetings of those committees and then annually by the full Board.
-The risk register identifies the key risks, systems and procedures to control them, the likelihood of those risks occurring, their potential impact on the
+A risk register is maintained at College level and formally reviewed at EMG meetings.
+The risks are assigned to the most relevant committee of the Corporation and reviewed at termly meetings of those committees and then annually by the full Board.
+The risk register identifies the key risks, systems and procedures to control them, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+The risk description and mitigating control measures for each risk include an explicit evaluation of the Covid-19 impact.
+Risks are prioritised using a consistent scoring system.
+This is supported by a risk management training programme to raise awareness of risk throughout the College.